All About Anya Potatoes: Taste, Growing Tips, and Cooking Ideas

 Yes, Anya potatoes are excellent for roasting.
 Their medium to high dry matter content gives them a creamy interior and slightly crisp exterior when roasted.
 Coat them in olive oil, salt, and herbs, and roast at 400°F (200°C) for 30-40 minutes or until golden brown and tender.

-One thought on “All About Anya Potatoes: Taste, Growing Tips, and Cooking Ideas
+2 thoughts on “All About Anya Potatoes: Taste, Growing Tips, and Cooking Ideas

 1. Pingback: Aldo Potatoes: Smooth Skin, Creamy Flesh, and Strong Resilience - Bazaareye